This section is not supported for embedded platforms.

 Generates the Triton Inference Server model repository.

-Starts Riva Speech as configured in a Kubernetes pod.
+Starts the Riva Speech AI server as configured in a Kubernetes pod.

-Exposes the Riva Speech Server as configured services.
+Exposes the Riva Speech AI server as a configured service.

-Example pre-trained models are released with Riva for each of the services.
-The Helm chart comes pre-configured for downloading and deploying all of these models.
+Examples of pretrained models are released with Riva for each of the services.
+The Helm chart comes preconfigured for downloading and deploying all of these models.

 The Helm chart configuration can be modified for your use case by modifying